-Each year during spring semester, NEC celebrates its BSO brass faculty and their students at a Brass Bash concert and at the Preparatory School's all-day brass workshop and ongoing Brass Masters series.
+Each year during spring semester, NEC celebrates its BSO brass faculty and their students at our annual Brass Bash concert, as well as at the Preparatory School's all-day brass workshop and ongoing Brass Masters series.

 BSO veterans routinely coach NEC orchestra sectionals, coach chamber music, and teach string orchestral repertoire classes.